|E-mail:||email@example.com [note, this differs from the email address posted on my website]|

 This course covers economic approaches to environmental and natural resource problems.
 In this course we will investigate the interaction between economic decisions made by firms or consumers and the environment.
 The main topic areas are as follows:

 The term environmental value has been used broadly by different groups in the popular and scientific literature.
 We will define what economists mean by value for the environment, and will contrast that definition with philosophical notions of environmental value.
 We will discuss common causes of market failure for environmental goods including problems of public goods and externalities.
-Additionally, we will explore the economics of sustainability and scarcity.
-Next we will discuss approaches for measuring economic value for the environment.

-- Market failure and regulatory approaches for environmental problems.
+Regulatory approaches for environmental problems.

-- Topics in environmental Economics.
+Topics in environmental Economics.

 In this section we will use our environmental economics tool-kit and apply it to numerous issues.
-As time permits, we will Investigate:
+As time permits, we will investigate: